JohnB/url_shortener/README.md

 Please compile your project into a Github repo and provide a link upon completion.
 Let me know if you have any questions!
 Once this is completed, we'll move to an onsite where we will review your code and you can meet the entire team.

-## Assumptions (to be clarified with PM)
+## Assumptions (to be clarified with imaginary PM)

 * When you say “proxy”, I assume you mean a 301-redirect response - which is what the https://goo.gl/ shortener does.
-* “URL less than 8 characters” I assume means the “path” portion of the URL
+* “URL less than 8 characters” I assume means the “path” portion of the URL.
-* I’ll make it case insensitive so people can actually type it when they’re using a mobile browser - but it means we’d have to go to *nine* digits once we scale beyond about two thousand giga-URLs (2821109907456)
+* I’ll make it case insensitive so people can more easily type it when they’re using a mobile browser - but it means we’d have to go to *nine* digits once we scale beyond about _2000 giga-URLs_ (2821109907456).
-* And I’d like to “waste” another one of these 8 characters on a check digit and reduce it further by treating I and 1 the same (and zero and 0, etc) - which would limit us to around *7 billion possible URLs* before we scale to 9 characters
+* And I’d like to “waste” another one of these 8 characters on a check digit and reduce it further by treating I and 1 and l and L the same (and o and O and 0, etc) - which would *limit us to around _7 giga-URLs_* before we scale to 9 characters.

-Please let me know if these are wrong assumptions.

 ## Roadmap (POC -> MVP -> Pain -> Scalable)